davidmichaelmackey/code-refactor/README.md

+# Code Refactor

-# Description
+## Description
-This project was to **refactor** the source code to keep up to date with accessibility standards with no visual changes to the web page.
+Ensured that the existing site is accessible, according to the provided guidelines.

+Accessibility is an increasingly important consideration in web design.
+Inclusive design aims to ensure that all users—including those with disabilities—can interact with and understand the content of a webpage.

+## Improvements
 Here's a list of changed improvements to look over:

 - Fixed the SEO of this web page by changing the div containers into appropriate semantic elements while keeping a logical order